 For the Muffin Batter1 ½ cups nondairy milk

 ¼ cup quick cooking oats

 1 Tablespoon apple cider vinegar

 1 ½ cups all-purpose flour

 ½ cup oat or wheat bran

-Preheat oven to 350F (177C).
+Preheat your oven to 350F (177C).
 Prepare a regular sized muffin pan by spraying with nonstick cooking spray, lightly oiling or lining with paper liners.